StrausFuenf/hassio-addons/README.md

 Open source password management solution

-Testing Addon with new functions
+#Testing Addon with new functions
+ -->
 <!--

 Notes to developers after forking or using the github template feature: